Navigating the Switchbacks of Life

 Flexible scheduling

-Offering in office or virtual sessions
+Offering in office or telehealth appointments

 My background.